-The bar chart and the performance table below illustrate some indication of the risks and volatility of an investment in the Fund by showing changes in the Fund's Class I share performance from calendar year to calendar year and by showing how the Fund's Class I share average annual total returns for one year, five years, and ten years compare with the Russell 2000[®] Index.
+The bar chart and the performance table below illustrate some indication of the risks and volatility of an investment in the Fund by showing changes in the Fund's Class I share performance from calendar year to calendar year and by showing how the Fund's Class I share average annual total returns for one year, five years, and ten years compare with the Russell 3000[®] Index.
+The Russell 2000[®] Index shows how the Fund's performance compares against the returns of an index with similar investment objectives.